SWOT Analysis: Definition

 Organizations conduct SWOT analysis extensively to make internal (strengths and weaknesses evaluation) and external (opportunities and threat evaluation) improvements as it can access an excessive pool of information.
 Already-existent companies should execute this strategic analysis method at least once or twice a year to make sure they proactively analyze their market to keep making enhancements in various aspects of their organization.

-SWOT Analysis in Marketing
+SWOT Analysis Template in Market Research

 Strengths: What is the organization good at doing?
 What are the key differentiators do they offer?
 What are the primary resources they have?